morey-ow/tlrc23-24/2023-2024 Records/brain_dump.md

 ### 2. TLRC Book Club, paper reading discussion group
 This might be too much additional work on faculty.
 But perhaps a book one of us already wants to read.
+Survey faculty
+- Deep Work by Cal Newport
+- Grading for Growth by David Clark and Robert Talbot -

 ### 3. TLRC campus newsletter collecting links to interesting teaching articles, podcasts
 - Send out a monthly or bi-weekly email of a curated list of articles, podcasts TLRC (or members of campus community) find interesting.